 - Reduce the dose of menopausal hormone therapy.
 You might consider lowering the dose of menopausal hormone therapy or stopping it entirely.

 - Take a prescription medication.
-Danazol is the only prescription medication approved by the Food and Drug Administration for treating breast pain and tenderness.
-However, danazol carries the risk of potentially severe side effects, such as acne, weight gain and voice changes, which limit its use.
-Tamoxifen, a prescription medication for breast cancer treatment and prevention, may be recommended for some women, but this drug also carries the potential for side effects that may be more bothersome than the breast pain itself.
+Danazol is the only prescription medication approved by the Food and Drug Administration for treating fibrocystic breasts.
+However, danazol carries the risk of potentially severe side effects, such as heart and liver problems, as well as weight gain and voice changes.
+Tamoxifen, a prescription medication for breast cancer treatment and prevention, may help, but this drug also carries the potential for side effects that may be more bothersome than the breast pain itself.

 - Evening primrose oil.
 This supplement may change the balance of fatty acids in your cells, which may reduce breast pain.

-For adults older than 18 years, pregnant women, and breastfeeding women, the maximum dose of vitamin E is 1,000 milligrams daily (or 1,500 IU).
+For adults older than 18 years, pregnant people and breastfeeding women, the maximum dose of vitamin E is 1,000 milligrams daily (or 1,500 IU).

 If you try a supplement for breast pain, stop taking it if you don't notice any improvement in your breast pain after a few months.
 Try just one supplement at a time so that you can clearly determine which one helps alleviate the pain — or not.